 When in Sweden, one should buy Acne, or that’s the mantra I like to live by.
 So that’s exactly what I did on my mini-break to Stockholm last month.
 As guests of Visit Sweden, D (Mr DRG) and I stayed at the one-year-old Hotel Scandic Grand Central availing ourselves of its rather unique Blogger’s Inn room.
 In this cleverly planned and generously sized room, we found all the tech a blogger could need (including an iPad, speakers, tripod and self-timer, memory stick reader and ample plug sockets), plus – importantly – not one but two full-length mirrors and a good array of magazines and fashiony coffee table books.
 First impressions?
 Excellent.
 (Here’s a request: can all hotels please have full-length mirrors, plentiful sockets and free wi-fi?)
 My other favourite parts of the hotel were the café (above) and breakfast areas; cosy yet convivial.
 The hotel is very much about a relaxed informality, so the common areas are open plan to encourage a buzzy atmosphere, perfect for its young, media clientele.

-Seeing as everything is about tastemaker discoveries these days (did I mention my picks for Discoveredd?), I was happy to have a list of insider recommendations from the likes of Acne, Monki and Filippa K. Of these, we samples the foodie delights of Urban Deli (like a chicer version of Wholefoods with impossibly beautiful customers), posh cocktails at Riche (the fashion crowd’s favourite see-and-be-seen bar) and the wonderful Nitty Gritty.
+Seeing as everything is about tastemaker discoveries these days (did I mention my picks for Discoveredd?), I was happy to have a list of insider recommendations from the likes of Acne, Monki and Filippa K. Of these, we sampled the foodie delights of Urban Deli (like a chicer version of Wholefoods with impossibly beautiful customers), posh cocktails at Riche (the fashion crowd’s favourite see-and-be-seen bar) and the wonderful Nitty Gritty.
 I love Nitty Gritty.
 Now with an impressive womenswear store stuffed with Isabel Marant, APC and House of Dagmar, I still find myself drawn more to the Nitty Gritty menswear offer– give me a rail of rainbow-hued Stone Island jackets and a shelf groaning with Inis Meain knits and I’m happy.

 Paper Cut next door is another Stockholm favourite for retail tourists.
 It has a wall of every obscure international style mag you could ever want, as well as the best, most current fashion and photography books.
 That said, my favourite books come from the flagship Acne store at Norrmalmstorg.
 Here I resisted the vintage Warhol coffee table books, but couldn’t quite pass up a perfect-fit Acne angora Lia sweater.
 Well as I said, when in Sweden… Actually, Acne is everywhere in Stockholm, it’s a very clever brand.
 At every turn you see black-clad Acne girls swishing their dirty blonde ponytails in boxy biker jackets, jersey layers, skinny jeans and Pistol-style boots.
 The Acne influence is inescapable.